William Lamb, 2nd Viscount Melbourne: Government

 Compromise was the key to many of Melbourne's actions.
 He was personally opposed to the Reform Act 1832 proposed by the Whigs and later opposed the repeal of the Corn Laws, but he reluctantly agreed to both.

 Melbourne was also a strong supporter of slavery.
 He called Britain's abolition of slavery in 1833 a "great folly" and said that if he had had his own way (as opposed to what many Whigs wanted), he would "have done nothing at all!"
 He had told his sister-in-law that "slavery was a matter of necessity", was hesitant to pressure foreign governments about slavery, and saw slavery as "no bar to the recognition of Texan independence."

+He was in many similar ways uninterested in egalitarianism.
+Disgusted a British gentleman had been sent to prison for committing a crime, Melbourne wrote that "there ought to be a law for the rich and another for the poor" and concluded "equality is very bad."

 William IV's opposition to the Whigs' reforming ways led him to dismiss Melbourne in November.
 He then gave the Tories under Sir Robert Peel an opportunity to form a government.
 Peel's failure to win a House of Commons majority in the resulting general election (January 1835) made it impossible for him to govern, and the Whigs returned to power under Melbourne that April.
 This was the last time a British monarch attempted to appoint a government to suit his own preferences.